 Many companies that embraced the digital transformation by diving headlong into public cloud services are experiencing a rude awakening, according to analyst Mike Feibus.

-“Excess cost weighs heavily on market cap by driving lower profit margins,” the article authors wrote in their widely circulated and talked about 2021 article, “The Cost of Cloud, a Trillion-Dollar Paradox.”
+One such document by Andreessen Horowitz General Partner, Martin Casado, and Partner Sarah Wang shows how cloud services expenses can severely impact a company’s market cap.
+“Excess cost weighs heavily on market cap by driving lower profit margins,” the article authors wrote in their highly circulated and talked about article, “The Cost of Cloud, a Trillion-Dollar Paradox.”

 They based their analysis on 50 public software as a service (SaaS) companies but noted that the calculations could be extended more broadly to include all public companies operating at scale.

-“When you're spending so much more on the cost of revenue or cost of goods, it reduces your free cash flow,” added McCallum.
+“When you're spending so much more on the cost of revenue or cost of goods, it reduces your free cash flow,” said McCallum.
 “That makes you less profitable from a cash perspective and the company less valuable.”

 Cloud computing makes nearly unlimited, cutting-edge IT resources immediately available, minus the time-consuming and costly process of evaluating and buying equipment, then testing, deploying and managing it on-site.
 The cloud allows businesses to pay for what they use, rather than having to amortize infrastructure capital costs over time.